DOC says 46-year-old inmate died Tuesday in Angola; West Feliciana Parish deputies investigating

 "The Department has no further comment at this time," DOC said.

+Basile was serving a life sentence for first-degree murder at the time he died, DOC officials said.

+Basile was one of three men convicted in the killing of an Acadiana oil executive during a 1998 robbery of a Youngsville home.
+At the time, prosecutors agreed not to seek the death penalty if he admitted to the killing of Ronald Shaw.

-WBRZ previously reported last week that inmate Walter Davis, 37, died.
-His death followed the death of a 71-year-old in February and a 37-year-old in January.
+Before Basile's death, WBRZ previously reported last week that inmate Walter Davis, 37, died.
+His death followed the deaths of a 71-year-old in February and a 37-year-old in January.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.